easybiblabs/easybib-discover-api/README.md

 [![Build Status](https://travis-ci.org/easybiblabs/easybib-discover-api.png?branch=master)](https://travis-ci.org/easybiblabs/easybib-discover-api)

 We would like to guide you through the creation of an OAuth2 client for requesting data from EasyBib's API.
-This client is opensource under MIT license and can be setup by following the description below.
+This client is opensource under BSD 2-Clause license and can be setup by following the description below.

 You can also try it by going directly to [https://discover.data.easybib.com/](https://discover.data.easybib.com/) or, if you have not already started [creating an EasyBib API client here](https://data.easybib.com/)